rahulkavale/rahulkavale.github.io/_posts/2014-11-16-srap-your-map-reduce.markdown

 * What it means for a normal programmer is,

-	*	The code is just `readable` enough, to reason about it.
+	*	The code is just ***readable*** enough, to reason about it.

-	*	The code is `testable`, as it is just normal scala code, and a Spark cluster can be spawn in local mode to run the tests.
+	*	The code is ***testable***, as it is just normal scala code, and a Spark cluster can be spawn in local mode to run the tests.
 This is very important as tradidionally it was very difficult to test MR code.

 	*   Spark also supports Python, Java apart form Scala.

 	*	The code can be made up of normal domain models, wherever required.

-	*	The Spark computation model also offers significant amount of `performance`, reducing the latencies introduced as compared to traditional MR model.
+	*	The Spark computation model also offers significant amount of ***performance***, reducing the latencies introduced as compared to traditional MR model.

 	*	Spark unifies different ways to process data.
 Using SparkSQL, one can query the data by SQL queries whenever required, also allowing to apply normal collection-like operations.

 	*	Map side reduce, or a combiner is not required at all, since the reduce operations are by default having a local aggregation at each map side.

-	*	The code is testable!!!
+	*	The code is testable!
 Yes this is this important that I am mentioning it twice.

 	*   Unifies various computation needs into a single place making the life easier and not needing to share data between different persistent stores just to do some sort of specialized processing.